 I recommend picking ripe tomatoes for this sauce.
 You want to use bright red tomatoes that offer a nice gloss.
 You know a tomato is ripe when you gently squeeze it and feel that the tomatoes are slightly firm with a little softness.

 Make sure to allow the sauce to thicken.
 The longer you cook the sauce, the thicker it will get.
 Once you have your desired level of thickness, taste the sauce and season it to your liking.
 You may find you want to add more salt and pepper, basil, etc.

 Texture of Sauce

 If you want your pizza sauce to be very smooth, you can use a stick blender to really break down the tomatoes as they cook.
 Or you can put the cooked sauce in a blender to smooth it up a bit before you use it.
 I prefer mine a little bit chunky.

 Herbs and Spices

-Feel free to adjust the flavor of your homemade pizza sauce if you want.
-Just add in different herbs and let them help alter the sauce's flavor.
-Italian seasoning, oregano, and basil can be used as well.
+Feel free to adjust the flavor of your homemade pizza sauce to your liking.
+Just add in your favorite herbs or seasoning, and let them bring some flavor.
+Italian seasoning, oregano, and basil are great choices.

 If you don't have fresh tomatoes, you can use canned whole tomatoes.
 Just know that some canned tomatoes do taste slightly metallic.